22 May How is COVID-19 Affecting the Role of Accounting in Healthcare Industries?

 How to Prevent It

-Social distancing means staying six feet away from people when in public.
+Social distancing has been defined loosely as staying six feet away from people when in public.
 It also means only going out of the house when it’s necessary.

 Several Chinese provinces and all of Italy and the UK had some form of a lockdown.
 In the US, over half of the 50 states were in lockdown mode for some period of time.

-The president has urged everyone to continue a “stay at home” order or policy until the end of April.
+The US President has urged everyone to continue a “stay at home” order or policy until the end of April.

 Some industries were deemed a necessity, such as healthcare, emergency dental work, and obviously law enforcement and firefighters.
 This has had a major effect on the economy.